Ryael/memoria/README.md

 - [Canvas Confetti](https://www.kirilv.com/canvas-confetti/) - Library of confetti scripts, which were used.
 - [FreePik](https://www.freepik.com/) - Used to find background images.
 - [Badgen](https://badgen.net/) - Used to generate live badge icons.
+- [Website Responsive Test Online](https://websiteresponsivetest.com/) - Used to test the responsiveness of the website.

 ## Credits